-Prerequisite: HCAD 3100 and HCAD 3200 with a grade of "C" or better, completion of Internship Agreement Form, BBA major, and Senior Standing.
+Prerequisite: Faculty approval.
 Graded "Satisfactory" or "Unsatisfactory".
 The application of healthcare administration concepts and skills in a healthcare organization.
-A project, approved by a faculty member and the employer is required.
-The student must complete a workshop with the Career Strategies Coordinator no later than the end of the first week of class.
-Students must adhere to the Healthcare Administration Internship Program Guidelines and may receive credit for the course only once.
+A written reflection and an employer evaluation is required.
+Student must adhere to the Healthcare Administration Internship Program Guidelines and may receive credit for the course only once.